snehapullela/CNN-Project/README.md

 Section IV : Testing human similairty between two images using DETR and model constrctucted in Section II <br />
 Section V : Results <br />

+Reference to the dataset on kaggle : https://www.kaggle.com/dansbecker/5-celebrity-faces-dataset

 The results in the Section V depicts the prediction score of the image pairs along with displaying the similar person that the model detected.

 Installation and running the code: <br />